 It’s very easy for me to wave around a few cancer statistics and wax lyrical about the dangers of UV light.

 That might work for some.
-But a lot of people brush it off as nanny state advice, marketing hearsay or something that will not impact them.
-Largely because there are no obvious symptoms to skin cancer, like pain.
+But a lot of people brush it off as nanny state advice, marketing hearsay or something that won’t impact them.
+Largely, because there are no obvious symptoms to skin cancer, like pain.

 Many people (young people especially) put off future pain for present day benefit.

-So, they are happy to risk skin cancer later in the life in order to look good today.
-That is a choice they are making today and it’s entirely their choice.
+So, they’re happy to risk skin cancer later in the life in order to look good today.
+That’s a choice they’re making today and it’s entirely their choice.

 So, the method of trying to get them to take a longer-term view is different.

-It makes more sense to prey on what the sun can do to a person’s looks in the shirt-term, just as Cancer Research UK did in their “See beyond the tan” campaign.
+It makes more sense to explain what the sun can do to a person’s looks in the short-term, just as Cancer Research UK did in their “See beyond the tan” campaign.